Can progesterone help relieve menopause symptoms? Can’t lose weight on a ketogenic diet? And could keto help with neurodegenerative conditions?

 Don’t be discouraged!
 I would definitely stay the course.
 You may feel ebtter with a TSH <1.5.
 If you are working nights or a rotating schedule this can be extremely stressful and raise cortisol.
 I would ask for an am cortisol test.
 Healthy values are <10.
 Another sleep disturbance such as sleep apnea is also a huge issue.
 I would recommend not to cut calories.
 In women, this sometimes produces stress and foils the efforts.
 Some other of my general recommendations based on my clinical experience are: No aerobic exercise cut out coffee, sleep 7-8 hours, frequent q3 hr intake of 200+ Cals to prevent hypoglycemia.
 Check and replace vitamin D. Replace iodine and magnesium thru supplements.
 These should help you.
 No matter if you lose weight or not, you will certainly be healthier on this approach.

 Will the keto diet help with neurodegenerative conditions?

 I have been told that the keto diet will help prevent neurodegenerative conditions getting worse, however most of what is on this site is information for weight loss.
 I’m wondering will this website help me in the neurodegenerative condition area and if so is it the same approach to the recipes?

 Yes, the brain is very sensitive and responsive to ketosis.
-In certain situations, the recovery may be slow and some permanent damage will be irreversible.
+In certain situations, the recovery may be slow.

 More questions and answers